Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 - reporting
 - one-way calendar synchronization

-External systems (e.g. Google Calendar) are outside the system boundary and consume derived data only.
+Configuration and technical setup are performed outside of system use cases and are considered operational maintenance.

 ---